jdiasn/lidarwind/joss/paper.md

 allowing wind retrievals from other wind Doppler lidars.

+# Visualizing the 6-beam retrieved wind

+As an example of the usage of this package, the vertical wind speed measured by the WindCube and the horizontal wind speed and direction retrieved using the Fast Fourier Wind Vector Algorithm are shown in panels a, b, and c from \autoref{fig:wind_panel}.

+![Time-height plots of the vertical wind speed (a), horizontal wind speed (b), and horizontal wind direction (c) derived from the 6-beam observations.\label{fig:wind_panel}](wind_panel.png)

+Panel a, in the lowest 2 km, reveals the daily evolution of the vertical wind.
+Before 9:00 UTC and after 17:00 UTC, the measured vertical wind is mainly 0 m/s, indicating the stable period of the atmospheric boundary layer.
+Between 9:00 UTC and 17:00 UTC, the range of the vertical velocities increases, spaning values between -1 and 1 m/s, which indicates the formation of the turbulent layer, also known as the mixing layer [@Stull2003].
+Panel a also shows a measurement gap between 3 UTC and  8 UTC.
+This gap is due to the absence of a backscattered signal caused by the extremely low amount of lidar scatterers in the atmosphere [aerosol].
+Panel b, in the lowest 2 km, shows that for the whole day, the magnitude of the horizontal wind is mainly distributed between 0 and 10 m/s.
+This panel also reveals variabilities in the magnitude of the horizontal wind related to the presence of different temporal scales.
+During the stable period, the scales of the horizontal wind variability seem to be in the order of hours, while during the turbulent period, the temporal scales are in the order of minutes.
+In the lowest 2 km from panel c, the wind direction indicates a wind rotation along the day.
+Before 2 UTC, the wind is from the southeast; around 12:00 UTC, the wind is from the southwest; later, after 20:00 UTC, the wind is from the northwest.
+Similar to that noticed for the two previous variables, the wind direction indicates the presence of small-scale variabilities during the turbulent period.
+In contrast, during the stable period, the change in direction is only apparent between different heights (e.g. near the surface and around 1000 m).

+Above 2000 m, all three variables suggest that the lidar was able to obtain observations from within the clouds.
+Even though the observations are from clouds, their heights are wrong.
+This mispositioning of those clouds is related to the WindCube operating settings used during the measurements.
+A methodology for removing those wrong clouds, introduced in [diasneto2022b], is also available in this package, but ceilometer observations are required for applying it.

 # Acknowledgements

 This publication is part of the NWO Talent Scheme Vidi project CMTRACE with project number 192.050,